-The Seton Heart Institute Women’s Heart Center provides comprehensive services for risk assessment, diagnosis and treatment of heart disease.
-It is designed to help women who have survived heart-related crises or those who are at significant risk for having one in the future, with access to all of the state-of-the-art facilities within the Seton Healthcare Family.
+Seton Heart Institute Women’s Heart Center provides comprehensive services for risk assessment, diagnosis and treatment of heart disease.
+It is designed to help women who have survived heart-related crises or those who are at significant risk for having one in the future, with access to all of the state-of-the-art facilities within the Ascension Seton.

 Raising Awareness About Heart Disease

-Located in the Seton Heart Institute clinic, the Women’s Heart Center provides convenient access to all of Seton Healthcare Family’s heart disease diagnostic and treatment resources.
+Located in the Seton Heart Institute clinic, the Women’s Heart Center provides convenient access to all of Ascension Seton’s heart disease diagnostic and treatment resources.

 Take the Next Step

 We offer two consultation options tailored to your specific heart health.

 New Patient Appointments

 Risk Factors: Age over 55 years, Family history of premature heart disease, Cigarette smoking, High blood pressure, High cholesterol, Obesity or Diabetes

 Symptoms: Chest pain, Shortness of breath, Palpitations, Light-headedness, Dizziness, Weakness, Exercise intolerance or Swelling